 Family Time is a 24-hour crisis helpline and emergency shelter that provides help to women and children who are fleeing a crisis situation.

-The Door is the name of the Family Time emergency shelter.
-The Door can hold up to 38 clients.
-The Door will assist families with counseling, meals, a safe place to stay and assistance finding permanent housing.
+- The Door is the name of the Family Time emergency shelter and can hold up to 38 clients.
+This Humble Texas shelter will assist families with counseling, meals, a safe place to stay, and assistance in finding permanent housing.
 Should you need emergency shelter call Family Time at 281.446.2615.

-Family Time Thrift Shop is owned and operated by Family Time.
-Families at the shelter are provided vouchers so that they can obtain clothes and other basic necessities like business attire for job interviews.
+- Family Time Thrift Shop is owned and operated by Family Time.
+Families at the shelter can purchase clothing and basic needs with provided vouchers.
 The thrift shop also accepts donations.
 If you would like to make a donation or learn more about the thrift shop contact them at 281.354.5590.
 The address is 23874 Loop 494 Porter, TX 77365.
 Business hours for the thrift shop are M – F 10:0am to 4:00 pm.
-Saturdays and Sundays the thrift shop is open 9:00 am to 2:00 pm.
+Saturdays and Sundays the thrift shop is open from 9:00 am to 2:00 pm.

 Fort Bend County Women’s Center